rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

   .. code-block:: bash

-      # this command shows location for simulator artefacts
+      # this command shows location for simulator artifacts
       # use this command for device instead:
       # mkdir -p iroha-ios/libs/iOS/
       mkdir -p iroha-ios/libs/Simulator/